redxzeta/color-box/README.md

 ### What it does

 Creates a page filled with random color boxes boxes based on the browser window size.
-Clicking on a square changes its color and a random color of the box.
+Clicking on a square changes its color and a random neighbors of the box.

+### Random Colors

+I used styled components to take in the random generated color

 ## Available Scripts